malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 However, the classes and functions used to implement this approach are useful in the later parts of this project, discussed in sections II and III.

-The following describes how this approach generates a lump annealer encoding from a multi-gate circuit through an example of the XNOR function.
+The following describes how this approach generates a lump annealer embedding from a multi-gate circuit through an example of the XNOR function.

 File locations are described assuming the base directory is